Extension Educational Programs & Services

 their flexibility, endurance, strength, and lost weight based on the results of their

-These classes are held every Tuesday and Thursday at 9:00 AM in the Drew County Courthouse
+These classes are held every Tuesday and Thursday from 3:30-4:30 PM at Monticello

 Photo: Drew County Medicine Ball Exercise Class